sintacs/sintacs-mwai-export-chats/readme.txt

 1. Upload the `sintacs-mwai-export-chats` folder to the `/wp-content/plugins/` directory or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the sub menu item 'AI Engine Export' under the Meows Apps menu item to access the export features.
+3. Use the sub menu item 'AI Engine Export' under the Meows Apps menu item or WordPress Tools sectionto access the export features.

 == Frequently Asked Questions ==

-= Does this plugin require the AI Engine plugin to be installed? =
+= Does this plugin require the AI Engine (Pro) plugin to be installed? =

-Yes, the Sintacs Mwai Export Chats plugin is built to work with the AI Engine plugin.
+Yes, the Sintacs Mwai Export Chats plugin is built to work with the AI Engine (Pro) plugin.
 Make sure it is installed and activated to utilize all features.

 = What formats can I export the chats to? =